abiraja2004/DAT-NYC-28/README.md

 -->

 ## Bonus Resources

+### Pandas Resources
+* To learn more Pandas, review this [three-part tutorial](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/), or review these two excellent (but extremely long) notebooks on Pandas: [introduction](http://nbviewer.ipython.org/github/fonnesbeck/Bios8366/blob/master/notebooks/Section2_5-Introduction-to-Pandas.ipynb) and [data wrangling](http://nbviewer.ipython.org/github/fonnesbeck/Bios8366/blob/master/notebooks/Section2_6-Data-Wrangling-with-Pandas.ipynb).
+* If you want to go really deep into Pandas (and NumPy), read the book [Python for Data Analysis](http://shop.oreilly.com/product/0636920023784.do) by the creator of Pandas.
+* Here are examples of different types of [joins in Pandas](http://www.gregreda.com/2013/10/26/working-with-pandas-dataframes/#joining), for when you need to figure out how to merge two DataFrames.

+### Visualization Resources
+* Watch [Look at Your Data](https://www.youtube.com/watch?v=coNDCIMH8bk) (18 minutes) for an excellent example of why visualization is useful for understanding your data.
+* For more on Pandas plotting, read this [notebook](http://nbviewer.ipython.org/github/fonnesbeck/Bios8366/blob/master/notebooks/Section2_7-Plotting-with-Pandas.ipynb) or the [visualization page](http://pandas.pydata.org/pandas-docs/stable/visualization.html) from the official Pandas documentation.
+* To learn how to customize your plots further, browse through this [notebook on matplotlib](http://nbviewer.ipython.org/github/fonnesbeck/Bios8366/blob/master/notebooks/Section2_4-Matplotlib.ipynb) or this [similar notebook](http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-4-Matplotlib.ipynb).
+* To explore different types of visualizations and when to use them, [Choosing a Good Chart](http://extremepresentation.typepad.com/files/choosing-a-good-chart-09.pdf) and [The Graphic Continuum](http://www.coolinfographics.com/storage/post-images/The-Graphic-Continuum-POSTER.jpg) are nice one-page references, and the interactive [R Graph Catalog](http://shinyapps.stat.ubc.ca/r-graph-catalog/) has handy filtering capabilities.
+* This [PowerPoint presentation](http://www2.research.att.com/~volinsky/DataMining/Columbia2011/Slides/Topic2-EDAViz.ppt) from Columbia's Data Mining class contains lots of good advice for properly using different types of visualizations.

 ### Databases and SQL
 * This [GA slide deck](https://github.com/justmarkham/DAT5/blob/master/slides/20_sql.pdf) provides a brief introduction to databases and SQL.
 The [Python script](https://github.com/justmarkham/DAT5/blob/master/code/20_sql.py) from that lesson demonstrates basic SQL queries, as well as how to connect to a SQLite database from Python and how to query it using Pandas.